Punktum-dk/epp-service-specification/README.md

 ## check domain

 Since DK Hostmaster does support a concept of blocked domains.
 A domain name will be indicated as available if the domain name has the status of blocked.
-For an explanation of the process please see section 3.3 and in particular section 3.3.2 in the General Terms and Conditions (see: References).
+For an explanation of the process please see section 3.3 and in particular section 3.3.2 in the [General Terms and Conditions][General Terms and Conditions].

 ### check domain request: